apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 For Daisho, I have decided that I want to wrap and eliminate all the undefined behavior that I can.
 It makes the program slower, but saves me time.
 Then, once the program is tested, I turn optimizations back on.
-The operations are undefined, the compiler is free to optimze aggressively, and all the speed returns.
+The operations are undefined, the compiler is free to optimize aggressively, and all the speed returns.
 When I need to, I use `objdump` to check the code that's generated for missing sections and opportunities for optimization.